The Virtue of Nationalism

 Why should anyone trade tribe for nation or resist the next step to cosmopolitan empire?
 Hazony appeals to humility, skepticism, and experience.
 To put the last point in more Aristotelian terms, it is evident that human beings flourish in the polis more than in tribe or empire.
 Hazony scrupulously avoids any appeal to Aristotle, however, despite his reference to “virtue” in his title and his analytical framework implicitly casting nations as a kind of Aristotelian mean between two extremes.
 Likewise, Hazony refuses to marshal Herodotus or Plato as exemplars of skepticism that appreciates one’s own while respecting the traditions or virtues of “the other.”
 Resisting Hellenic support for his argument is consistent with Hazony’s excellent work elsewhere to advance the Hebrew Bible rather than Greek philosophy as the seminal Western political text.

-To elaborate Hazony’s point about humility and skepticism, and to emphasize the Hebraic nature of his argument, think of his prescription a politics of Creation and Providence—though Hazony does not use those terms himself.
+To elaborate Hazony’s point about humility and skepticism, and to emphasize the Hebraic nature of his argument, think of his prescription as a politics of Creation and Providence—though Hazony does not use those terms himself.
 Hazony’s definition of the national state respects Providence because we honor our cultural and political inheritance—the place where we were born.
 Creation means acknowledging the limitations of our creatureliness.
 Like Edmund Burke, Hazony commends humility so that we can appreciate the institutions and customs of others.
 Humility enables us to recognize the virtues of other tribes vis-à-vis our own and join with them in creating a nation.
 Biblical ideas of Creation and Providence are more appropriate for Hazony’s Hebraic approach than deploying secular Greek concepts contrasting an “organic” tribe or polis with the “artifact” of empire.

 Consistent with Hazony’s biblical foundation, he offers a realistic anthropology to support nationalism and oppose imperialism.
 Men are not good by nature, and no political arrangement can make them good.
 Nevertheless, imperialism presumes that good men will rule over bad men—particularly those who resist the siren song of universal political order.
 Imperial rule, however, makes men worse as they mercilessly eliminate dissent, whether found in individuals or nations.
 Imperialists are especially given to hate, Hazony argues, but they mask that proclivity with good intentions.
 Hazony writes, “My liberal friends can explain at length how their own imperialism will be different from all others that have come before.”